danifeerrer/bounce_insights_coding_challenge/README.md

 1. The client of this application is located in the `client_country` directory.

-2. The client is built using React and Axios for making requests to the backend.
+2. The client is built using React.

 3. To deploy the client to Heroku, follow these steps: